|Spring Admission:||Program begins in January*|

 Advanced Placement Credits

 RN Baccalaureate students are required to submit a clinical practice portfolio to be evaluated for 28 advanced placement credits.
 If the portfolio does not meet academic standards, the student will not be able to continue in the program.
-A non-refundable fee of $300 is required for the portfolio evaluator.
+A non-refundable fee of $300 is required for the portfolio evaluation.

 For more information, please contact: